Ready to Order?

 Can you help me identify and value my vintage Heywood-Wakefield furniture?

 What information we have available is presented here in the hope it will prove useful.
-However our ability to answer these types of questions is limited, as our focus is on manufacturing new products for today's furniture buyers.
-Your understanding is appreciated.
+However our business is manufacturing new products for today’s furniture buyers, and we are grateful for your understanding that the identification and value of vintage Heywood-Wakefield is not our area of expertise.
+Back to the top

 The old Heywood-Wakefield company manufactured several lines of auditorium and theater seating, much of which seems to be still in use.
 We are frequently contacted by schools and other organizations looking to buy more of what they have, or to obtain replacement parts, or even to sell theater seating.
 We do not manufacture this type of product, and we are not aware of any company which manufactures completely interchangeable parts for old Heywood-Wakefield contract seating.
 However current auditorium or theater seating companies may have something that is close, or perhaps they can custom-make what is needed.
 The AMERICAN FURNITURE MANUFACTURERS’ ASSOCIATION in High Point, NC, (919) 884-5000, should be able to direct interested parties to such manufacturers, and the CHICAGO MERCHANDISE MART’s yearly NEOCON show, perhaps the country’s largest and most complete exhibition of contract and commercial furniture, features American, European and Japanese manufacturers.
 Interested parties should call or visit the Mart at Mart Plaza, Chicago IL 60654, (312) 527-7600.